Welcome to my blog. I write about whatever piques my interest.

 These guides evolved from the belief that a small amount of sound information and encouragement goes a long way toward improving everyday affairs.

 At first blush, the topics covered in these booklets may look scattershot, but they are tied together by the kind of loneliness that lurks around the day-to-day challenges of life.
-They’re about stuff you think maybe you should know more about but don’t.
+They’re about stuff you think maybe you should know more about, but don’t.
 These guides create opportunities for connection and conversation and offer proof that you’re not the only one who could use a little help. (shop)

 Read and listen to the archives HERE